 - Multiple Threat Stopper: Unlike stun guns, pepper sprays can easily stop multiple threats.
 A pepper spray the size of a stun gun can stop 5+ attackers.

 - Long Incapacitation Time: Pepper spray’s effects take a long time to wear off.
 Even a tiny amount of pepper spray in the eyes will force eyelids closed for several minutes.
 That’s plenty of time to run away to safety.

-- Small Size: Pepper sprays are generally much smaller than stun guns.
+- Small Size: Pepper sprays are generally smaller than stun guns.
 There are pepper sprays about the size of a roll of quarters that can stop 3 or more attackers.
 This is 2 to 4 times smaller than highly rated stun guns.
 If comfort and concealment are very important to you, then a pepper spray is the better option.

 Drawbacks of Pepper Spray